clockfly/ReNomTAG/README.md

 As following video showing, please put the image you want to tag in the `ReNomTAG/dataset` folder.

 *The introduction movie will be uploaded later.
+Currently the video is in the folder `static/movie/movie01.mp4`.

 #### 2.Run ReNomTAG
 Same as before mentioned in 'How to start ReNom', following video describes how to start ReNomTAG.

 *The introduction movie will be uploaded later.
+Currently the video is in the folder `static/movie/movie02.mp4`.

 #### 3.How to use ReNomTAG
 It is a video tagging by ReNom tag.

 *The introduction movie will be uploaded later.
+Currently the video is in the folder `static/movie/movie03.mp4`.

 #### 4.Recognize generated xml file.
 Xml files are generated into the label directory.

 *The introduction movie will be uploaded later.
+Currently the video is in the folder `static/movie/movie04.mp4`.

 ## Shortcut Keys